RITGameDev/EngineeringDescriptions/README.md

 #### Description

-Design, implement, and maintain the tools technology accross the engine.
-Collaborate iwth artists, programmers and designers to improve on their workflow and overcome challenges that they are facing.
+Design, implement, and maintain the tools technology across the engine.
+Collaborate with artists, programmers and designers to improve on their workflow and overcome challenges that they are facing.

 #### Requirements